On the Number of Degenerate Simplex Pivots: Computational experiments

-The computational experiments show that the antistalling pivot rule, guided by a known optimal solution, actually performs quite well, and most often manages to find a relatively short sequence of pivots to an optimal basis compared to other pivot rules.
-We highlight in particular the problem 25fv47, where any other pivot rule required at least 7892 pivots whereas the antistalling only needed 1468.
-On the other hand, there are instances where the antistalling pivot rule actually showed the worse performance compared to all its competitors.
-Those are the LPs fit2p and seba: 69711 and 976 pivots against at most 61925 and 873, respectively.
+The computational experiments show that the antistalling pivot rule, guided by a known optimal solution, actually performs quite well, especially on the Netlib instances.
+Most often it manages to find a relatively short sequence of pivots to an optimal basis compared to the other pivot rules.
+We highlight for example the problems 25fv47 from Netlib and istanbul-no-cutoff.mps from MIPLIB, where the antistalling pivot rule required less than one fourth of the number of iterations of any other rule.
+On the other hand, there are instances, e.g., fit2p from Netlib and ic97\_potential.mps from MIPLIB, where the antistalling pivot rule actually showed the worst performance compared to all its competitors.

+Overall, the results seem to confirm that guidance by an optimal solution indeed often translates into a small number of pivots, motivating further theoretical studies on how such a direction could be approximately followed.